tomviljo/fontsheet/README.md

 The output file has three colors: 0 (the background color, white by default), 1 (reserved for font, black by default) and 2 (grid and placeholder characters, light gray by default).

 It consists of tiles of size `--width` times `--height` pixels, with grid lines drawn in the rightmost pixel column and the bottom pixel row.
-Unless `--strip` is given, grid lines are added to the left and top of the image, and the tiles are therefore offset one pixel to the right and bottom.
+Unless `--strip` is given, grid lines are added to the left and top of the image, offsetting the tiles one pixel to the right and bottom.

 If `--width` and `--height` allows, and `--no-text` is not given, placeholder characters are inserted using the grid color for characters in the ASCII range.
-The idea is to manually erase each placeholder and draw the real character with the font color in its place.
+The idea is to manually erase each placeholder and draw the real character in its place using the font color.